vivrichards600/vivrichards600.github.io/_posts/2022-06-18-gaming-heardle-the-art-of-keeping-things-simple.md

 ![heardle solution]({{ site.baseurl }}/images/heardle-solution.gif)

-After trying this in my selenium test, it worked perfectly.
+After trying this in my selenium test, it worked perfectly ([My simplistic solution can be found here](https://gist.github.com/vivrichards600/8a42aed3ca7ab7c4f2219952de067f3e.js)).

 This challenge was so fun, and the solution ended up being so simple.
 It reminded me of a few things.
 Sometimes you really need to try and keep things simple.
 Try to reign it in and not over-engineer the solution.
 Don't jump in with both feet just trying to write some automation.
 Explore the application, and understand it.